josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Images/Index.md

 1. Set a cropVariants configuration for a *specific field childTca's type of a specific table* (where you optionally can disable (parts of) the default/global cropVariants configuration)
 1. Set a cropVariants configuration for a *specific field childTca's type of a specific type of a table* (where you optionally can disable (parts of) the default/global cropVariants configuration)

-### What exactly simplifies this TYPO3 distribution?
+### And what exactly simplifies this TYPO3 distribution?

-You can set up default
+You can set up default/s
 * for aspectRatios
 * for coverArea
 * for cropAreas
 * list of default cropVariants

-A custom CropVariantsBuilder helps you intuitively to write cropVariants configurations based on mentioned defaults.
+[A custom CropVariants Builder](CropVariantsBuilder.md) helps you to write cropVariants configurations based on mentioned defaults with IDE auto completion intuitively.

-@TODO: CropVariantsBuilder docu (additional markdown file)

 ---